OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/import_vcenter.rst

 Import Existing vCenter
 =======================

 Importing a vCenter infrastructure into vOneCloud can be carried out easily through the Sunstone Web UI.
-Follow the next steps to import an existing vCenter as well as any already defined VM Template.
+Follow the next steps to import an existing vCenter as well as any already defined VM Template and Networkscp .

 You will need the IP or hostname of the vCenter server, as well as an administrator credentials to successfuly import resources from vCenter.